karttur/geoimagine03-proj-wetland-se/_posts/2022/2022-01-04-wetland-se_toc.markdown

 ## [Datasets](../wetland-se_datasets)

-For the project of mapping Swedish wetlands and their climate impact, the following data sets are required:
+For the project of mapping Swedish wetlands and their climate impact, the following data sets are used as input:

 - Landcover
 - Soil moisture